KarelZe/thesis/references/obsidian/📑notes/🧭Random Feature Permutation notes.md

 Classical trade classification algorithms, as a rule-based approach, are transparent and thus provide some degree of interpretability.
 (What is transparency? -> [[@liptonMythosModelInterpretability2017]]).
 However, for deep stacked stacked combinations involving a large feature count, such as the one of ([[@grauerOptionTradeClassification2022]] ), interactions between base rules become more complex, and the effect of single feature on the final prediction more challenging to interpret.

+> 📑“Here, we adopt the definition of Biran and Cotton [19], as the level that an observer can understand the cause of a decision.”
+(Baptista et al., 2022, p.
+2)

 **Need for  interpetability**
 > 📑In addition to pre-model and in-model interpretability, there is <mark style="background: #FFB8EBA6;">post-model interpretability</mark> [23].
 Post-model techniques analyze the model after its creation (post-hoc); they are devised as independent methods that can interpret the final decisions.
 There approaches can be model-specific or model-agnostic [8].
 Post-hoc model-specific interpretability consists of methods specifically designed for a given machine learning algorithm.
 In contrast, post-hoc model-agnostic interpretability is agnostic to the analyzed machine learning model.